lez720/lez720/README.md

 # **Hello!**
-A recent Computer Engineering graduate with a focus on digital logic systems, particularly in VLSI design and FPGA development.
+A recent Computer Engineering graduate specializing in RTL design, with a focus VLSI design and FPGA development and a strong interest in computer architecture and digital signal processing.

 ## **Expertise & Skills:**
 - **VLSI (RTL Design, Verification & Synthesis)**